oscarantonr/wellness-reminder/readme.md

-# 💧 Wellness Reminder - A Health Extension for Google Chrome 💻
+# 💧 Wellness Reminder 💻

 > **An extension to support your health while working long hours in front of the computer.**